ItsHunterr/HunterAPI-Docs/endpoints/lyrics.md

 ---
-description: Get the lyrics of a song.
+description: Get the lyrics of a song
 ---

 # 🎶 Lyrics